+Sentencing made for two involved in Gloucester County double homicide

-Third person arrested in Gloucester County double homicide
+GLOUCESTER POINT, Va. – Two out of the three individuals involved in a Gloucester County double homicide were sentenced on Monday in Gloucester Circuit Court.

-Charles Riley, 26, of Topping, Virginia was arrested on December 18 for two counts of felony accessory after the fact.

-He is being held in the Gloucester County Jail with no bond.

 Amanda Epps, 22, of Hayes, Virginia was arrested on December 15 and charged with use of a firearm in commission of a felony and two counts of first degree murder.

-She is also being held in the Gloucester County Jail with no bond.
+Epps was sentenced to 20 years in prison for her two counts of first degree murder and 3 years for her charge of use of a firearm in commission of a felony, totaling to 23 years in prison.

 The Gloucester County Sheriff’s Office says Kenneth Ray Miller, 39, of Hayes was also arrested and charged with two counts of first degree murder and one count of Use of a Firearm in the Commission of a Felony.

-He is being held in the Gloucester County Jail with no bond.
+Miller was sentenced on Monday to 30 years for robbery of a residence with the use of a firearm, 3 years for use of a firearm in a felony first offense and 5 years for the use of firearm in a felony second offense, totaling 38 years in prison.

+Charles Riley, 26, of Topping, Virginia was arrested on December 18 for two counts of felony accessory after the fact and will be the last one to face sentencing.

 The Gloucester County Sheriff’s Office says they received a call on December 11 just after 10 p.m. about a shooting in the 7400 block of Bellehaven Drive.
-When deputies arrived, they found two women suffering from gunshot wounds.
+When deputies arrived, they found two women suffering from gunshot wounds to the head.

 Helga Marie Frost, 27, was pronounced deceased at the scene.